FedeNoce/s2l-s2d/README.md

 1. Download the pretrained models from [here](https://drive.google.com/drive/folders/1h0l8cMUh_7GVedJykYH8zSEqNhj3BVeJ?usp=sharing) and place them in the "S2L/Results" and "S2D/Results" directories.
 2. Run the GUI demo using "new_gui_demo.py".

-For more information, you can visit the GitHub profile of [Federico Nocentini](https://github.com/FedeNoce).

 ## Citation

 If you use this code or find it helpful, please consider citing: